conda/conda/docs/source/dev-guide/deep-dive-activation.md

 ## Conda initialization

-Why is initialization needed at all, to begin with?
+Why is initialization needed at all to begin with?
 There are several reasons:

 * Activation requires interacting with the shell context very closely
 * It does not pollute `PATH` unnecesarily